 The institution has a system of governance that facilitates the accomplishment of its mission and purposes and supports institutional effectiveness and integrity.
 Through its organizational design and governance structure, the institution creates and sustains an environment that encourages teaching, learning, service, scholarship, and where appropriate research and creative activity.
 It assures provision of support adequate for the appropriate functioning of each organizational component.
+The institution has sufficient independence from any sponsoring entity to be held accountable for meeting the Commission's Standards for Accreditation.

 - 3.1 The authority, responsibilities, and relationships among the governing board, administration, faculty, and staff are clearly described in the institution's by-laws, or an equivalent document, and in a table of organization that displays the working order of the institution.
 The board, administration, staff, and faculty understand and fulfill their respective roles as set forth in the institution's official documents and are provided with the appropriate information to undertake their respective roles.
 The institution's organizational structure, decision-making processes, and policies are clear and consistent with its mission and support institutional effectiveness.
 The institution's system of governance involves the participation of all appropriate constituencies and includes regular communication among them. - 3.2 The governing board is the legally constituted body ultimately responsible for the institution's quality and integrity.
 The board demonstrates sufficient independence to ensure it can act in the institution's best interest.
 The composition of the board includes representation of the public interest and reflects the areas of competence needed to fulfill its responsibilities.
-Fewer than one-half of the board members have any financial interest in the institution, including as employee, stock-holder, or corporate director.
+More than one-half of the board members, including the chair, are free of any personal or immediate familial financial interest in the institution, including as employee, stock- or share-holder, corporate director, or contractor.
 Members of the governing board understand, accept, and fulfill their responsibilities as fiduciaries to act honestly and in good faith in the best interest of the institution toward the achievement of its purposes in a manner free from conflicts of interest. - 3.3 The board has a clear understanding of the institution's distinctive mission and purposes.
 It exercises the authority to ensure the realization of institutional mission and purposes.
 The board sets and reviews institutional policies; monitors the institution's fiscal solvency; and approves major new initiatives, assuring that they are compatible with institutional mission and capacity.
 These policies are developed in consultation with appropriate constituencies.
 The board assures that the institution periodically reviews its success in fulfilling its mission and achieving its purposes. - 3.4 The board systematically develops and ensures its own effectiveness.
 The board enhances its effectiveness through periodic evaluation. - 3.5 Utilizing the institutional governance structure, the board establishes and maintains appropriate and productive channels of communication among its members and with the institutional community.
-Its role and functions are effectively carried out through appropriate committees and meetings. - 3.6 The board appoints and periodically reviews the performance of the chief executive officer whose full-time or major responsibility is to the institution.
-The board delegates to the chief executive officer and, as appropriate, to other constituencies the requisite authority and autonomy to manage the institution compatible with the board's intentions and the institutional mission.
+Its role and functions are effectively carried out through appropriate committees and meetings. - 3.6 The board appoints and periodically reviews the performance of the chief executive officer whose full-time or major responsibility is to the institution. - 3.7 The board delegates to the chief executive officer and, as appropriate, to others the requisite authority and autonomy to manage the institution compatible with the board's intentions and the institutional mission.
+In exercising its fiduciary responsibility, the governing board assures that senior officers identify, assess, and manage risks and ensure regulatory compliance.